 Program of Study

 The Córdoba Program offers three enrollment options: summer, semester, and academic year.
 The program offers courses taught in Spanish by Spanish professors.
 Students will engage in an exceptional opportunity for semester study at the distinguished Universidad Nacional de Córdoba (UNC), which is the oldest university in the country and was founded in 1913 by the Jesuit Order.
 This is just one of the six universities found in the city of Cordoba.
 The semester program offers students a variety of courses within a broad spectrum of disciplines.
 Students enroll in 1-2 integrated courses with Argentine students at UNC and 2-3 courses designed for international students.
+Current Saint Mary's College students may find Sophia Program information HERE.
 The summer term consists of a one-month intensive language and culture session at Universidad Nacional de Córdoba (UNC).
 In addition to 60 hours of classroom instruction, the summer program includes a home stay, cultural excursions and a three-day trip to Buenos Aires.
 The Cordoba program also includes speaking partners, internships, volunteer opportunities, and access to the vast amount of campus events and activities.

 Students live in private homes with host families, who have agreed to host students and abide by Center rules and policies.
 Host families provide meals, laundry and the cleaning of rooms.

 Transportation, Cost, and Financial Aid

 Students pay Saint Mary's College tuition, room & board, and a study abroad fee.
 Students provide their own round-trip transportation to Córdoba.
 However, the Center can help students participate in group discount flights to Argentina.
 Financial aid from Saint Mary’s, scholarships, and grants can be applied to the semester or year in Argentina, but not to the summer program.
 To learn more about this program and associated costs, click on the Application Information button and navigate to the program specific budget sheet.

 Eligibility and Requirements